DigiDuncan/EOFJam2024/README.md

-A Simple Template for Python Arcade Projects
+A Simple eofjam for Python Arcade Projects

 ## Includes:
 - A `core` submodule for game features